ronin4a/casinoworld/readme.md

 # LATEST UPDATES

+UPDATES
+* cleaned up all class definitions and functions; atomic objects have been simplified, and cleaner functions and ranking have been implemented
+  - Note: hand.py -> self.ranks_in_hand() creats local dict for each call; restructure
+          so only one instance of this dict is held in memory.
+(First confirm that this assumption is true.)
+* added logic for calculating kickers

 TODO
-  - PokerHand instantiates to the same location in memory; assigning different cards :=> the count persists...incorrect self.label created (see deck_test)
+* finish hand_value function
+* use lambda functions to calculate kicker?
+* inheritance Card -> Hand?
+* include Exceptions or warning/error for app-specific exceptions; use this as a means of error checking
+  - e.g. throw exception for invalid Card object
-  - add comparison functions for PokerHand (to figure out who the winner is)
+* add comparison functions for PokerHand (to figure out who the winner is)
-  - assess # of players, deal hands, check a winner
+* assess # of players, deal hands, check a winner

-* updated deck.py
-  - all PokerHand checks pass (functionally)
-* ...however, next steps:
-  - get basic poker game analyzed (rankings work)
-  - set up mechanics of game:
-    - cmp two PokerHands
-    - dealing Cards
-  - update data structure of PokerHand so it's a little more elegant and less brute force

 # FUTURE THOUGHTS